graphcommerce-org/graphcommerce/docs/getting-started/header.md

 </Box>
 ```

-- Add the import of 'Box' to the list of the `'@mui/material'` imports at the
+- Add `import Box from '@mui/material/Box'` at the top of the file near the
-  top of the file
+  other @mui/material imports.
 - Save the file to see your changes updated in real-time

 <figure>